Tsallis entropy approach to radiotherapy treatments: Biological and physical implications

+One of the central concepts of radiotherapy is isoeffect relationships.
+An oncologist usually seeks treatments that produce the best outcome on the target tumor ($F_{tumor}$), while causing at most the maximum allowed damage on the surrounding healthy tissues ($F_{tissue}$).
+In other words, he seeks among the pairs of values $(n, x)$ that give the same value of $F_{tissue}$ for the healthy tissue that one attaining the maximum value of $F_{tumor}$.
+Given the expression \eqref{eq:deffect_def} this can be reduced to find the pairs $(n, x)$ that render the same value of $X$.

-All fractionated treatments sharing the same value of $X$ will provide the same value for the survival fraction.
+Indeed, all fractionated treatments sharing the same value of effective dose, $X$, will provide the same value for the survival fraction.
 So, the same $X$ will provide the isoeffect criterion for the fractionated therapy.

-In order to check the model reliability, it has been fitted to data from \cite{isodata5,isodata3,isodata1} using a weighted least squares algorithm.
+In order to check the model reliability, it has been fitted to data from \cite{isodata5,isodata3,isodata1} using a weighted least squares algorithm \cite{Sotolongo_prl2010}.
 Those data sets are considered as a reliable source of clinical parameters (as the $\alpha/\beta$ relation of LQ model \cite{Steel_ch10}).
 The results of the fit are shown in Figure \ref{fig:Isoeffects-fits}.

-The obtained $\epsilon$ coefficients show a survival fraction behavior far from the pure $q$-algebraic limits ($\epsilon=0,1$).
+The obtained session-coupling coefficients show a survival fraction behavior far from the pure $q$-algebraic limits ($\epsilon=0$ and $\epsilon=1$).
 Since $\epsilon$ values for usual tissue reaction differ from limiting values, it is worth to further study the biophysical interpretation of this new parameter.

 Every $X$ value provides a different isoeffect relationship, as shown in figure \ref{fig:Isoeffects-explain}.
-Once the involved coefficients for a treatment ($\epsilon$ and $D_{0}$) are known it can be tuned to obtain the desired effective dose by changing $n$ and $d$.
+Once a treatment coefficient values ($\epsilon$ and $D_{0}$) are known, the dosage can be tuned to obtain the desired effective dose by changing $n$ and $d$.
+Notice that $\gamma$ does not play any role in this composition, thus reducing the number of model parameters to take into account here.

+As there is not enough experimental data available, in order to find session-coupling $\epsilon$ values for known tissues or tumors we will use the LQ model of incomplete repairment to show how our model could be used to assess the desired therapy schedule.

+Let us suppose a healthy tissue $H$ with $\gamma = 10.0$ and $D_{0}=40.0\textrm{ Gy}$ surrounding a more resilient tumor $T$ with $\gamma = 15.0$ and $D_{0}=80.0\textrm{ Gy}$.
+Now we will assume that $H$ can not receive more than $36.0 \textrm{ Gy}$ or $X=0.9$.
+After finding the corresponding LQ model $\alpha$ and $\beta$ values is easy to reproduce the isoeffect curves for incomplete repairment following \cite{Steel_ch10} if the cell repair half time is known.
+We had chosen a repair half time of 3 hours for $H$ and $T$ but the same procedure could be applied for different repair half time values.
+Each of these curves represents a different treatment schedule characterized by the time ($\Delta t$) between sessions.
+From these curves the $\epsilon$ values as a function of $\Delta t$ could be found as shown in Figure \ref{fig:epsilontime}.